cabbagecabbagecabbage/CCC-2021/README.md

 ### J1 - Boiling Water

-Compute P using the formula given in the question.
+Compute P using the formula given in the statement.
 Then use if/elif/else statements to determine whether you are below sea level, at sea level, or above sea level.

 ### J2 - Silent Auction